This guide will take you through the settings available while creating questions for your multiple-choice question in the author module.

 - Undo/Redo changes made to the question by clicking Undo or Redo.

 - Change between edit and preview view.
 Preview allows the author to see the question as it will be shown to the participant during the exam along with the scoring, by performing a live demo of the question.

 To edit the question text or each of the options of the question, click the text box of the feature you wish to edit.
 This will make a editing toolbar appear above the text box and show the cursor in the editor.
 The editor is provided by Learnosity, but customised to fit WISEflow and, furthermore, customised to fit the current question type.
 For other question types, additional or fewer options may be available.

-- Change text style: bold, italic, underlined or remove all style.
+- Change text style: bold, italic, underlined, text color, underlined indicator or clear formatting.

 - Increase or decrease indentation.